• Skip to primary navigation

 This Bacon-Wrapped Persimmons recipe is easy to make and incredibly delicious.
 It's a simple appetizer or snack you can serve warm or room temperature.

-Which type of persimmon is best?
+Which type of persimmon is best for bacon-wrapped persimmons?

 There are essentially two types of persimmons commercially available in the U.S.: Fuyu and Hachiya.
 They are both Japanese varietals, and my family grows both types.
 There are also wild persimmons that grow throughout the southeastern part of the nation, and the wild ones are closest in type to Hachiya persimmons.